Healthy Homes Assessment Twyford

 Insulation Twyford

-The "R" is a symbol for thermal resistance, and is a gauge of how well the insulation resists heat flow.
-The greater the R-value, the better the insulation.
+The "R" is a symbol for thermal resistance and is a gauge of how well the insulation can withstand heat flow.
+The higher the R-value, the better the insulation.

 Find out all the details about the Healthy Homes insulation quality.